-Keeping your personal information and preferences up to date is one way to get the most out of your Optum Bank HSA.
+Keeping your personal information and online banking preferences up-to-date is one way to get the most out of your Optum Bank HSA.

 Tax Forms, Statements and Other Documents

-You can choose or change your delivery preferences – mail (paper) or online (electronic) – when you are logged in by going to your "Profile."
-With online delivery, you can always see up to 36 months of statements and two years of tax forms.
+You can manage your delivery preferences – mail (paper) or online (electronic) – when you are logged in by going to your "Profile."
+With online delivery, you can see a minimum of two years worth of statements and tax forms.

 In Case of Errors or Questions About Your Statement